Lumiwealth/lumibot/README.md

 Return bars for a given symbol.

 Parameters:
-- symbol (str): The share/asset string representation (e.g AAPL, GOOG, ...)
+- symbol (str/asset): The symbol string representation (e.g AAPL, GOOG, ...) or
+  asset object.
 - length (int): The number of rows (number of timestamps)
 - timestep (str): Either ```"minute""``` for minutes data or ```"day""``` for days data default value depends on the data_source (minute for alpaca, day for yahoo, ...)